 Click on the following links for more information:

-- Highcliff Road (Pukehiki to Seal Point Road) reopened to single lane
+- Highcliff Road (Pukehiki to Seal Point Road) reconstruction almost complete

 - Proposed subdivision at Papanui and Hoopers Inlets

 - Closure of the Aquarium wharf to the public - Portobello Laboratory construction

 - The Hereweka Hike (6 March 2016) a success

 - Milky Way over Dunedin - Light Pollution Awareness

 - Otago Peninsula Biodiversity

 - Pukehiki Recycling Centre established